Phileosopher/commonplace/legal-doctrines.md

 De minimis non curat lex - The law does not govern unimportant things

+Res ipsa loquitur - The thing speaks for itself

 Communis hostis omnium - They are common enemies of all

 Violenti non fit injuria - To a willing person, injury is not done